 One mark of preachers who have attained deep satisfaction is they are at peace and they love what they are doing.
 Peace comes from them.
 From such preachers I sense something coming to me that is deeper than the words.
 Hearers sense the message opening up possibilities for them to live.
 In the presence of this kind of preacher, people find ways of doing the good that is before their hearts.

 That is the living water.
 Jesus brought people that opening up of possibilities.
 In John 8, when he said to the woman caught in adultery, “Go now and leave your life of sin,” I don’t think she felt, I’ve got to do that.
-She experienced Jesus’ words as: That’s really possible.
+She experienced Jesus’ words as that’s really possible.
 I can do that.
-That is one characteristic of preaching that comes from a satisfied life.
+That is one characteristic of preaching that comes from a satisfying life.